REWIND ON ONE ACOUSTIC GUITAR

-Arranged for just one guitar it is perhaps the strumming pattern with it’s many up strokes that is the most difficult to learn.
+Arranged for just one guitar, it is perhaps the strumming pattern, with its many up strokes that are the most difficult to learn.

 | C Cadd9 | C Cadd9 | F Fadd9 | F Fadd9 |

-The Pre Chorus use two chords from outside the key, the E should have been an Em and the Dm should have been a D in order to stay in the key.
+The pre-chorus uses two chords from outside the key, the E should have been an Em and the Dm should have been a D.

 | E | Dm |